willymcallister/willymcallister.github.io/_articles/three-point-charges.md

 **Given three charges at the corners of a $\mathbf{30\degree -- \,60\degree -- \,90\degree}$triangle, find the force on $q_0$.**

 ![Three point charges]({{ site.baseurl }}{% link i/three_point_charges1.svg %}){: .centered :}

 Let $q_0 = +1$, $q_1 = +2$, and $q_3 = -3$, all in units of coulombs $(\text C)$.
 The distance between $q_0$ and $q_1$ is $1\,\text m$.
 All three charges are static, meaning they don't move.
-Think of them as glued to the page or pinned down with a thumbtack.
+Think of them as pinned down to the page with a thumbtack.

 ### Predict

 Before we do the math, use your intuition to predict the result.
-* Draw the charge triangle on a piece of paper.
+* Sketch the charge triangle on a piece of paper.
 * Sketch your estimate of the two force vectors pushing/pulling on $q_0$.
-* Sketch a vector with your prediction of the total force on $q_0$.
+* Predict the total force vector on $q_0$.

+### Pro Tip: Applying Coulomb's Law

+The best way to apply Coulomb's Law is to manage direction and magnitude separately, and combine the results,
+1. Find the direction of the force.
+The force always acts along the straight line between the two charges.
+If the charges are 'like' the force is repelling, so the charges are pushed away from each other.
+If the charges are 'unlike' the force is attractive, so the charges  pull together.
+Do this step simply by looking at the charge signs, there's no special formula.
+2. Find the magnitude of the force.
+Use Coulomb's Law and enter the absolute value of the charges in the numerator.
+Then compute the magnitude of the force.
+3. Combine the direction from step 1 with the magnitude from step 2 to derive the electric force vector.

+If you attempt to find the force vector's magnitude and direction in a single step using a vector form of Coulomb's Law with signed charges and vector notation you will almost always mess it up.
+It's really hard to get right.
+Just use the 3-step process.

 ### Charge triangle

-The first thing to do is complete the details of the charge triangle with all the angles and sides.
-(This should be a familiar triangle from geometry class.)
+The first thing to do is redraw the charge triangle with its angles and sides.
+(This $30\degree -- \,60\degree -- \,90\degree$triangle should be a familiar from geometry class.)

 ![Charge triangle with sides labeled]({{ site.baseurl }}{% link i/three_point_charges2.svg %}){: .centered :}

->For Coulomb's Law problems we manage direction separate from magnitude.

-Next, sketch the individual force vectors.
+Next, find the direction of the individual force vectors.
 There are two force vectors to think about, {$q_1$ to $q_0$}, and {$q_2$ to $q_0$}.
-We can sketch them on the triangle,
+We sketch them on the triangle,

 ![Charge triangle with force vector direction]({{ site.baseurl }}{% link i/three_point_charges3.svg %}){: .centered :}

-Force vectors point along straight lines between charges.
-We don't know the length of the vectors, yet.
+A force vector always points along the straight line between two charges.
+We don't know the lengths (magnitudes) of the vectors, yet.
+That comes next.
-{: .caption :}

 Apply Coulomb's Law to find the magnitude of each force,

->Use the absolute value of the charges in the numerator of Coulomb's Law.

 $\|\vec F\| = K \,\dfrac{q_0\, q_n}{r^2}$